alberto56/dcycleblog/_posts/2019-03-04-accounting.md

 This type of setup can be scalable as well: if dozens of freelancers use the same system, as well as clients and partners, using a clear naming scheme, productivity gains could be obtained, freeing us from the opportunity cost and potential errors associated with highly manual accounting a lot of us do now.

+Furthermore, because this is all command-line based, it is highly scriptable, and nothing would prevent a decent developer with time on their hands to add a snazzy GUI on top of it.